jpype-project/jpype/doc/install.rst

                      when ant is not in the path.
 --enable-build-jar   Force setup to recreate the jar from scratch.
 --enable-tracing     Build a verison of JPype with full logging to the
                      console.
-This can be used to diagnose trick JNI issues.
+This can be used to diagnose tricky JNI issues.
 --disable-numpy      Do not compile with numpy extenstions.